yumimobi/YumiMediationSDKDemo-Android/SDK Changelog/iOS SDK Changelog.md

 8. Upgrade the tripartite SDK, details: https://github.com/yumimobi/YumiMediationSDKDemo-iOS/blob/master/normalDocuments/iOSDownloadPage.md

-注：When the Untiy plugin is updated, please remove the old plugin and introduce the new plugin.
+注：Update  interface , please follow the documentation access；When the Untiy plugin is updated, please remove the old plugin and introduce the new plugin.

 #### V 3.6.4